High-throughput phenotyping: a platform to accelerate legume crop improvement

 • Format:

-Speaker: Boris Lazarević, University of Zagreb Faculty of Agriculture
+Speaker: Boris Lazarević, Associate Professor, in Plant Physiology, University of Zagreb Faculty of Agriculture

 This introductory lecture will provide a general overview of phenotyping technologies used in plant science.
 It will cover the basic principles of commonly used approaches, including imaging-based phenotyping, sensor-based measurements, and high-throughput phenotyping platforms, with emphasis on their applications, advantages, and limitations.